ossia/score-docs/docs/quick-start/interface-overview.md

 1. Top part of the inspector is the structural context of the selected object.
 For example, the parent interval a process is attached to, the time point a state is placed on and its linked states, etc.

 2. Bottom part are the various parameters of the selected object in the scenario: start time, duration and parameter address of an automation, source and target addresses of a mapping, its domain ranges, etc.

+# General UI considerations

+* Use right-click to edit controls precisely.